 Often, third-party components are poorly managed and rife with exploitable vulnerabilities that may have gone unnoticed.
 Yet most development organizations can't even say for sure what third-party components they're using, let alone whether they were audited for security holes.

-To be honest, we wouldn't really call this a mistake.
-According to our Open Source Development Survey, only 40% of developers indicate that tracking and resolving vulnerabilities fall under their responsibility.
+To be honest, we wouldn't call this a mistake.
+According to our Open Source Development Survey, only 40% of developers indicate that tracking and resolving vulnerabilities are their responsibility.
 But we know from Heartbleed and other recently publicized vulnerabilities that this must be a shared job between application development and security, making it the responsibility of all.
-At Sonatype, we recognize the pressures put on developers to deliver which is why, core to our belief and product line is the integration of security, license and quality risk right into the tools developers use today.
-Being able to address this risk at the start of development helps ensure developers deliver trusted production applications.
-But we know, components age like milk and not wine so ensuring continuous monitoring for new vulnerabilities is just as important.
+At Sonatype, we recognize the pressures developers face to deliver.
+This is why, core to our belief and product line, is the integration of security, license and quality risk right into the tools developers use today.
+Being able to address this risk at the start of development helps developers deliver trusted production applications.
+But we know that components age like milk and not wine so ensuring continuous monitoring for new vulnerabilities is equally important.

-Having insight into potential security and licensing risks, starts by monitoring the components in your repositories.
-Our Nexus users, are able to use the repository health check feature to review popularity, license type and security vulnerabilities for every component in the repository.
-Today we see over 32,000 repository health checks run every day by our Nexus users.
-With the right tools and increased visibility (thank you Paul) we can ensure all developers and security professionals strive to create a secure software supply chain that includes trusted 3rd party and open source components.
+Having insight into potential security and licensing risks starts by monitoring the components in your repositories.
+Our Nexus users can use the repository health check feature to review popularity, license type and security vulnerabilities for every component in the repository.
+Today, we see over 32,000 repository health checks run every day by our Nexus users.
+With the right tools and increased visibility (thank you Paul), we can ensure that all developers and security professionals strive to create a secure software supply chain that includes trusted third party and open source components.

 Derek serves as vice president and DevOps advocate at Sonatype and is the co-founder of All Day DevOps -- an online community of 65,000 IT professionals.